influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withDnsPolicy(dnsPolicy)
 ```

-Set DNS policy for the pod.
-Defaults to 'ClusterFirst'.
+"Set DNS policy for the pod.
+Defaults to \"ClusterFirst\".
 Valid values are 'ClusterFirstWithHostNet', 'ClusterFirst', 'Default' or 'None'.
 DNS parameters given in DNSConfig will be merged with the policy selected with DNSPolicy.
-To have DNS options set along with hostNetwork, you have to specify DNS policy explicitly to 'ClusterFirstWithHostNet'.
+To have DNS options set along with hostNetwork, you have to specify DNS policy explicitly to 'ClusterFirstWithHostNet'."

 ### fn spec.withEntrypoint